sandialabs/qick-dawg/installation/Readme.md

 ## 1a.
 Bypass/Remove the Balun & Capacitors

 The signal measured by the photodiodes cannot be directly connected to the ADCs on the board, thus requiring modification the to the RFSoC4x2.
 The ADCs on the RFSoC4x2 have baluns and capacitors that act as high pass filters.
-When using photodiodes for photoluminesence detection, the signal is at low frequency thus the balun and capacitors on the board need to be removed or bypassed in order to get the signal into the ADC.
+When using photodiodes for photoluminesence detection, the signal is at low frequency thus the balun needs to be removed and the capacitors need to be bypassed in order to get the signal into the ADC.
 Furthermore, as the ADCs take in a differential voltage signal, we have to add a differential amplifier which takes the signal from the photodetector in and outputs a biased signal to the ADCs for digitization (see section 1.b below).

 The input electronics for one ADC channel on the RFSoC4x2 is shown in the figure below.